-- Add egg yolk, lemon juice, vinegar, and dry ingredients to a medium bowl.
+- Add egg yolk, lemon juice, vinegar, and dry ingredients to a large bowl.

-- Whisk, or beat with a hand mixer, for 30 seconds, or until frothy.
+- Beat with a hand mixer or immersion blender, for 30 seconds, or until frothy.

 - SLOWLY add oil a few drops at a time while continuing to mix until half of the oil has been added.